haykam821/Is-Palindromic/README.md

     npm test

-We use [Travis CI](https://travis-ci.com/haykam821/Is-Palindromic) to ensure that the code passes all its test.
+We use [Travis CI](https://travis-ci.com/haykam821/Is-Palindromic) to ensure that the code passes all of its tests.

 ## Similar Work